 Some missed goals for Blaze in the latter half of the match allowed Hawks to capitalise and achieve goals from their defenders’ rebounds to win my 5-goals.

-Boroondara came out strong to take an 8-goal advantage over Geelong in the first quarter.
+Boroondara came out strong to take an 8-goal advantage over Falcons in the first quarter.

-Their lead was short lived as Cougars began to click in the second quarter, adding 22-goals and upping their defensive pressure to hold Express’s to 5.
-It was the second half that really saw Cougars switch gears and take back control and seize a 12-goal win over Boroondara.
+Their lead was short lived as Falcons began to click in the second quarter, adding 22-goals and upping their defensive pressure to hold Express’s to 5.
+It was the second half that really saw Falcons switch gears and take back control and seize a 12-goal win over Boroondara.

 Ariels were out to prove a point after last week’s loss.
 A consistent game from both teams, it was the teamwork of Ariels centre Clara Choi and goaler Kelly Grace that shone and helped them achieve an impressive 13-goal victory.

 Only leading by 1-goal at the end of the first quarter, Ariels to take control of the game in the second quarter to shoot 18-goals and lead by 10.
 Ariels tight plays saw them come out on top, 54-41.

 Another match of 1st against 10th, Geelong’s 2-goal lead in the first quarter extended to 20-goal win to retain top spot on the 19 & Under ladder.